Sacramento Distracted Driving Accident Attorneys

 The aftermath of a distracted driving car accident is stark, and yet every year people make the conscious decision to talk, text, eat, and drink in their cars.
 The National Highway Traffic Safety Administration calculated that in 2018, 2,841 lives were taken as a result of distracted driving.
 Loved ones were lost, countless others are still suffering from painful injuries and unpaid medical bills.

 At Tiemann Law Firm, we have seen first-hand the damage that a distracted driving accident can have on victims and their friends and families.
 That is why our legal team is committed to helping individuals seek full and fair compensation following a serious collision.
 If you are facing the challenge of recovering from an accident with a distracted driver, let our legal team give you the advice and legal counsel you need to bounce back.
-Contact us at (916) 999-9000 and let us review your case for free.
+Contact our Sacramento distracted driving accident lawyers at (916) 999-9000 and let us review your case for free.

 What Constitutes Distracted Driving?